 Max Pedley

 Max Pedley runs Ornamental Aquatics Wholesale.
 He has eight years of experience working in the aquatic trade, starting in retail positions before moving into an instructor/technician role in the education sector before becoming a Director at Ornamental Aquatics Wholesale.
 “I became a Director of OATA because I feel I can help the industry with my unique outlook and ‘boots on the ground’ approach to the trade.
-As a very passionate and active member of the rreshwater hobby side of the industry, I also hope to bridge the gap between professionals and hobbyists.
+As a very passionate and active member of the freshwater hobby side of the industry, I also hope to bridge the gap between professionals and hobbyists.
 I look forward to working with other directors to help overcome challenges the trade faces.”

 Brian Schaff